MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 This tenant is 10 GB over in log usage and has only 5 GB available in database capacity.
 Therefore, the tenant is in deficit and should free up storage or purchase more capacity.

-### Scenario 3: File storage is over capacity, overage enforced
+### Scenario 3: File storage is over capacity, overage enforcement

 |Type  |Entitled  |Consumed  |
 |---------|---------|---------|